Fighting rages in countdown to Syria truce

 Russia stressed rebels battling to oust Assad must hold fire.

-Turkey, hosting nearly 25,000 Syrian refugees, said Foreign Minister Ahmet Davutoglu would speak with counterparts from the Group of Eight major nations telephone.
+Turkey, hosting nearly 25,000 Syrian refugees, said Foreign Minister Ahmet Davutoglu would speak with counterparts from the Group of Eight major nations on Wednesday by telephone.
 Across its border with Syria, fighting raged on Wednesday evening, refugees at the border town of Kilis said.

 Ankara has urged the Security Council to adopt a resolution that would protect the Syrian people, saying Damascus had not kept its troop withdrawal pledge and had increased the violence.